EduardoR002/GreenSwap/README.md

 2. Navigate to the `api` directory.
 3. Install dependencies with `npm install`.
 4. Configure the database connection in `config` foulder.
+5. Run API tests using the command `npm test`.
-5. Start the server with `node server.js`.
+6. Start the server with `node server.js`.

 ### Database
 1. Install MySQL.